thiagoalves-dev/thiagoalves.dev/content/posts/en-us/automated-validation-tests-with-laravel.md

 }
 ```

-In the test, I create a user to ensure that there will be one registered and use their email in the request to force the
+In the test, I create a user to ensure that there is already one registered in the database and send their email in the
-error.
+request in order to force the error.

 ```php
 // tests/Feature/Http/Controllers/UsersControllerTest.php